balderdashy/sails-mongo/README.md

 [![NPM](https://nodei.co/npm/sails-mongo.png?downloads=true)](http://npmjs.com/package/sails-mongo)

+#### Setting up the development environment
+To ease development, this module uses Docker.
+It uses an image of MongoDB 4.

-This repository includes a Docker Compose file that helps setting up the environment needed to run the test.
+Included is a Docker Compose file that helps setting up the environment needed to develop and run the test.

-The `npm run docker-test` command runs the tests on a single run under the supported MongoDB version (at this time, up to 3.4).
-For more information, check [MongoDB's Support Policy](https://www.mongodb.com/support-policy).

-To run tests while developing, you can run `npm run docker`.
-This command opens a docker instance and opens a shell.
+To start a MongoDB instance, use `npm run start-MongoDB`.
+It will start a docker instance with MongoDB running, in detached mode (in the background).
+It will be running until you stop the instance.

+To stop the MongoDB instance, use `npm run stop-MongoDB`.

-From there you can run `npm test` to run the tests as many times as you need.
+Once you have MongoDB running, you can just run `npm test` as usual.

+To get a shell to the MongoDB docker instance running, you can use `npm run MongoDB-shell`.

+To do a one single run of the tests, without starting your own MongoDB instance, use `npm run docker-test`.

+#### Roadmap

-#### NEXT FEATURES TO BE IMPLEMENTED
+##### NEXT FEATURES TO BE IMPLEMENTED
 - Support multiple protocols.
-Right now, the adapter validates/checks that the protocol is equal to `mongodb`, as described in the (connection string)[https://docs.mongodb.com/manual/reference/connection-string/] MongoDb documentation.
+Right now, the adapter validates/checks that the protocol is equal to `MongoDB`, as described in the (connection string)[https://docs.MongoDB.com/manual/reference/connection-string/] MongoDB documentation.
-  Since MongoDB 3.6, the protocol can be `mongodb+srv`, allowing for (DNS Seedlist Connection)[https://docs.mongodb.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
+  Since MongoDB 3.6, the protocol can be `MongoDB+srv`, allowing for (DNS Seedlist Connection)[https://docs.MongoDB.com/manual/reference/connection-string/#dns-seedlist-connection-format] format.
   It needs to be added to support MongoDB Atlas.
+- Built-in transactions

 #### Special thanks